-We would like to thank Tech Host LaTeefah Johnson, Facilitator Holli Honnette, Blogger Sebastian Rodionov, and Panelists Mehak Chawla, Brittany Gibbons, Elaine Schaudt, Sarah Walinga, and Kendall Stokes for participating in this IGNITE panel and helping expose girls to STEM careers.
+We would like to thank Tech Host LaTeefah Johnson, Facilitator Holli Honnette, IGNITE Volunteer Sebastian Rodionov, and Panelists Mehak Chawla, Elaine Schaudt, Sarah Walinga, and Kendall Stokes for participating in this IGNITE panel and helping expose girls to STEM careers.

 After attending this event:

 Here’s what the students thought of the event:

 This event inspired me as a woman to be brave and confident in pursuing a career in STEM.
 Each and every member of the panel had their own unique experience. – Grade 11